andrei-herdt/andrei-herdt.github.io/journal.md

 #### Analysis
 ![Alt text](videos/d200d204.gif)
 - Provide your analysis of the results.
 What did you learn?
-What worked and what didn't?
+What worked and what didnt?

 ---